 Due to the vast scope of the project and limited time, I made sure I fail fast and think through the flow before committing to the final design.
 Here are some of the messy sketches I drew along the way.

-Once I had alignment with the team around the basic framework, I moved into high fidelity and populated the wireframes with actual Pinch content.
+Once I had alignment with the team around the basic framework, I moved into high fidelity and populated the wireframes with Pinch's existing content.
 I explored what the layout would look like with all of the different types and length of our content.
 These are some of the explorations I did for the article header.

 I had an extensive talk with the editing team about the tone and voice that we wanted to convey.
 I made three abstract blobs and assigned colors that symbolize the three main content categories.